avoinministerio/avoinministerio/README.md

 [Git repository](https://github.com/avoinministerio/avoinministerio)

 Everything is currently in the master branch.
 When building bigger features, use feature branches.
 When the feature is ready, delete the feature branch.

+# Community

+We will be expanding the developer community as it goes.
+At the moment the core devs are using a special product (thanks to Flowdock!), and hang out also at #Avoinministerio in Freenode IRC.
+Besides competely Finnish #Avoinministerio there's also friendly English channel #TheOpenMinistry.
+Feel free to pop in with any questions or suggestions!